triggermesh/docs/docs/concepts/targets.md

 A target is an event receiver which performs some processing on messages.
-An event target may act as a gateway between the messaging system (Bridge) and an external service.
+An event target may act as a gateway between the Bridge and an external service.

-Although a target can be considered as the final destination of an event, it may reply with another event (acknowledgment, error, ...) to an arbitrary event destination.
+Although a target may be considered the destination for an event, it may in turn reply with another event (acknowledgment, error, ...) generating further events.
+These additional events may need to be managed with separate Bridges.

+## Examples

+Examples of Targets include Datadog, Elasticsearch, Salesforce, Twilio, ZenDesk, or any number of cloud-based destinations such as Amazon SQS or Google Cloud Firestore.

+There is an example of [Creating a Target](../guides/creatingatarget.md) available under Guides.

+## API Reference

-All targets are listed and documented in the [reference](apis/targets)
+All TriggerMesh-provided targets are listed and documented in the [API Reference](../apis/targets.md)

+## Specifications

 The specification of each target is available through `kubectl explain`.
-For instance:
+For example:

 ```console
 kubectl explain awslambdatarget.spec